ajleitzke/web/content/posts/asahi-fedora-install.md

 3. Enter `r` to resize your current macOS partion.
 4. Enter your desired partition sizes.
 5. Allow the installer to complete the installation process.
+   *Note:* Before you reboot, be sure to remember your username.
+This can be found by entering `id -un` into a terminal.

 ## II.
 Recovery Mode

 1. Enter the boot selection menu by holding down the power button until the "Loading startup options..." text appears.
-2. Select Fedora Linux in the menu using the arrow keys.
+2. Select Fedora Assahi Remix in the menu using the arrow keys.
+3. Enter your username and password as prompted.
+4. Reboot and you should be automatically booted into Fedora Asahi Remix.

+## III.
+Post-install Steps

+1. Update your packages with `dnf upgrade`.
+2. *(Optional)* Follow my personal post-installation steps for Fedora, which can be found [here](https://leitzke.me/posts/fedora-post-install).